billvaglienti/ProtoGen/README.md

     - `floatX` : is a floating point with X bits, where X can be 16, 24, 32, or 64.
     - `float` : is a 32 bit floating point.
     - `double` : is a 64 bit floating point.
-    - `bitfieldX_t` : is a bitfield with X bits where X can go from 1 to 32 bits.
+    - `bitfieldX_t` : is a bitfield with X bits where X can go from 1 to the number of bits in an int.
     - `string` : is a variable length null terminated string of bytes.
 The maximum length is given by the attribute `array`.
     - `fixedstring` : is a fixed length null terminated string of bytes.
 The length is given by the attribute `array`.
     - `null` : indicates no encoding.
 The data exist in memory but are not encoded in the packet.